Fun with veth-devices, Linux bridges and VLANs in unnamed Linux network namespaces – VIII

 The following graphics illustrates packet transport and filtering inside a virtual Linux bridge with a few examples.
 Packets are symbolized by diamonds.
 VLAN tags are expressed by colors.
 PVIDs and VIDS at a port (see below) by dotted squares and normal squares, respectively.
 The blue circles have no special meaning; here some paths just cross.

-The main purpose of this drawing is to visualize our bunch of rules at configured ports and not so much reasonable VLANs; the coming blog posts will discuss simple multiple examples of separated and also coupled VLANs.
+The main purpose of this drawing is to visualize our bunch of rules at configured ports and not so much reasonable VLANs; the coming blog posts will discuss multiple simple examples of separated and also coupled VLANs.
 In the drawing only the left side displays two really separated VLANs.
-Ports C and D, however, illustrate special rules for specially configured ports.
+Ports A to D illustrate special rules for specially configured ports.
 Note that not all possible port configurations are covered by the graphics.

 With the rules above you can now follow the paths of different packets through the drawing.
 This is simple for packet “5”.
 It gets a pink tag at its entry through the lowest port “D“.
-Its target port is the port “C” where it passes due to the fact that the VID is matching.
-Packet “2” follows
+Its target is a host in th enetwork segment attached to port C. So, its target port chosen by the bridge is port “C” where it passes through due to the fact that the VID is matching.
+Packet “2” follows an analogous story along its journey through ports A and B.

-All ports on the left (A, B, C, D) have gotten the flag “untagged“.
-Packets 5 and 2,6,7, therefore, leave the bridge untagged.
-Note that no pink packets are allowed to leave ports A, B and D. Vice versa, no green packets are allowed to leave target ports C and D.
+All ports on the left (A, B, C, D) have gotten the flag “untagged” for outgoing packets.
+Therefore packets 5 and 2,6,7 leave the bridge untagged.
+Note that no pink packets are allowed to enter ports A and B. Vice versa, no green packets are allowed to leave target ports C and D. This is indicated by the filters.

-Port “E” would be a typical example for a trunk port.
+Port “E” on the right side would be a typical example for a trunk port.
 Incoming and outgoing green, pink and blue packets keep their tags!
 Packet 8 and packet 9, which both are forwarded to their target port “E“, therefore, move out with their respective green and pink tags.
 The incoming green packet “7” is allowed to pass due to the green VID at this port.

 Port “D“, however, is a strange guy: Here, the PVID (blue) differs from the only VID (green)!
 Packet “6” can enter the bridge and leave it via target port “B“, which has two VIDs.
 Note, however, that there is no way back!
 And the blue packet “3” entering the bridge via trunk port “E” for target port “D” is not allowed to leave the bridge there.
 Shit happens …